The pandemic has devastated downtown D.C. Some fear the damage is permanent.

 “Basically, there’s no 4 o’clock traffic.
 We still have to be out here,” said an officer posted a block north of Lafayette Square, staring at the quiet streets through dark sunglasses.
 Occasionally the officer — who spoke on the condition of anonymity because he had not been authorized to talk to the media — would step into the street and hold up a hand to halt a car as a pedestrian crossed I Street NW.
 “Ain’t nothing I see really going on.”

-On the steps of New York Avenue Presbyterian Church, Geo-Geo (pronounced “Jo-Jo;” he avoids using a last name, he said, because it belongs to the man he was before he found Jesus) has been counting the sneezes he has witnessed since the pandemic’s start.
+On the steps of New York Avenue Presbyterian Church, Geo-Geo (pronounced “Jo-Jo”; he avoids using a last name, he said, because it belongs to the man he was before he found Jesus) has been counting the sneezes he has witnessed since the pandemic’s start.
 So far his tally is 741, only 41 of which the sneezers bothered to cover.

 Geo-Geo arrived in the District from Las Vegas in December, making his home on the streets of downtown just a few months before the virus arrived.
 He wears a long, hanging face mask (more of a veil, he explained) made by hand from a canvas bag.
 As large, black pigeons swooped overhead, Geo-Geo said he has trouble envisioning a resumption of downtown’s previous life.